 Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?

-Any termination of employment due to circumstances relating to the enterprise may be contested by the employee, who can then claim a statutory right to remain in employment (in his/her post) until the question of the validity of the termination has been decided by a final court judgment.
+Any termination of employment may be contested by the employee, who can then claim a statutory right to remain in employment (in his/her position) until the question of the validity of the termination has been decided by a final court judgment.

 The employer may request an interim ruling stating that the employee should leave immediately, but unless a company is to cease all activities and wind up the entire business, the courts will normally rule that the employee is entitled to remain in their position.
 This is particularly so if the dismissal is given as a part of a redundancy process.

-The result of this statutory right is that many employees claim the right to remain in their post, which basically means that employees are entitled to continue working for the employer for a period of at least six to eight months after the expiry of the notice period.
+The result of this statutory right is that many employees claim the right to remain in their post.
+This means that employees are entitled to continue working for the employer for a period of at least six to eight months after the expiry of the notice period.
 If a judgment in a lower court is appealed against, the “extended period of employment” imposed by this legislation may be substantially longer.

 This causes employers to agree to severance packages in order to obtain efficient closure of the employment relationship even in cases where it is obvious that the employer had objectively justifiable grounds to dismiss the employee due to circumstances.
 Economically, this often makes the most sense.
 However, it does pose some fundamental concerns.
 Many employers are e.g. concerned of a potential rub-on effect such compensation may have with respect to other employees.
 There is also the principal side of offering compensation where a dismissal is based on strong evidence for example related to misconduct of the employee.

 Are any legal changes planned that are likely to impact on the way employers in your jurisdiction approach termination of employment?
 If so, please describe what impact you foresee from such changes and how employers can prepare for them?